Azure/azure-quickstart-templates/201-winrm-windows-vm/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-This template installs a certificate from Azure KeyVault on a Virtual Machine and opens up WinRM HTTP and HTTPS listeners.
-You need to have a certificate uploaded to Azure KeyVault for this template to work.
+This template installs a certificate from Azure Key Vault on a Virtual Machine and opens up WinRM HTTP and HTTPS listeners.
+You need to have a certificate uploaded to Azure Key Vault for this template to work.